 This course focuses on electronic commerce applications, technologies, and tools which are used to conduct business on the World Wide Web.
+It reviews foundations of e-commerce, its infrastructure, current business models in business-to-customers (B2C) and business-to-business (B2B) transactions, security and quality assurance, web site design strategies, payment systems, and various issues-Internet marketing, legal, regulatory, technological, social, and ethical--which relate to electronic business, systems development issues, electronic data interchange, web-based marketing, e-supply chains, e-procurement, e-marketplace, customer relationship management, and web-enabling mobile.

-It reviews foundations of e-commerce, its infrastructure, current business models in business-to-customers (B2C) and business-tobusiness (B2B) transactions, security and quality assurance, web site design strategies, payment systems, and various issues-Internet marketing, legal, regulatory, technological, social, and ethical--which relate to electronic business, systems development issues, electronic data interchange, web-based marketing, e-supply chains, eprocurement, e-marketplace, customer relationship management, and web-enabling mobile.
+A major part of the course will be devoted to hands-on practices covering client-side (front-end) and server-side (back-end)

-A major part of the course will be devoted to hands-on practices covering client-side (front-end) and server-side (back-end) applications in webbased business information systems.
-Essentials of contemporary programming tools for e-commerce development such as HTML, XML, demonstrate the advantages and the challenges related to integrating ecommerce applications.
+applications in web-based business information systems.
+Essentials of contemporary programming tools for e-commerce development such as HTML, XML, ASP (VB/JavaScript) will be explored.
+E- Business case studies are used to demonstrate the advantages and the challenges related to integrating ecommerce applications.